alihanucar/alihanucar/README.md

 # 💫 About Me:
 I am Alihan and I am an aspiring financial engineer.
-I've been working on some dummy codes and I thought, why not share them with the world? <br> I am highly interest with quantitative research, automation scripts and financial data analysis. <br>
+I've been working on some dummy codes and I thought, why not to share them with the world?
+I am highly interest with quantitative research, automation scripts and financial data analysis.
+You can find some examples about those topics on my account in time <br>

 ## 🌐 Socials: